Enjoy More Coverage and Peace of Mind with These Popular Booster Pads & Liners

-A Booster Pad, also known as a diaper doubler or insert, adds extra absorbency to a disposable undergarment such as a brief, pull-on or underwear.
-When filled with liquid, it flows through to protect against leaks.
-Booster pads are especially useful when diapers or pull-up style products do not provide enough.
-When managing incontinence, it's important to find quality products that absorb liquid away from the body to prevent skin irritation.
+A Booster Pad, also known as a diaper doubler or insert, adds extra absorbency to a disposable undergarment such as a brief, pull-on or protective underwear.
+When filled, liquid flows through to protect against leaks.
+Booster pads are especially useful when diapers or pull-up style products do not provide quite enough protection.
+When managing incontinence, it's important to find quality products that absorb liquid away from the body to prevent skin irritation and offer the right coverage.
 According to The Simon Foundation for Continence, finding a product depends on your own specific needs.
 It's important to try the right size of booster pads, to ensure they work properly with your current brief or pull-on.

 Booster pads are easily inserted, removed and replaced with a new one.
 One of the benefits of using a booster pad is they allow for new protection without having to completely change the diaper or pull-on underneath.
-This can be especially helpful for individuals who are less mobile and caregivers.
-Additional advantages include booster pads are easy to use, easy to dispose of, provide additional protection and are often reasonably priced.
+This can be especially helpful for individuals who are less mobile and their caregivers.
+Additional booster pad advantages include they are easy to use, easy to dispose of, provide additional protection and are often reasonably priced.

 As soon as a booster pad fills up, the design allows excess urine to flow through the pad’s porous backing onto the absorbent undergarment underneath.
 Due to its flow-through design, a booster pad should NEVER be used alone and should ALWAYS be used with a diaper or brief.
 With the addition of a booster pad, briefs stay dryer longer and do not have to be changed as frequently.